alexgo-io/alexlab-doc/docs/legacy/stake-usdalex/how-to-use-manual-customized-staking.md

 ---
-description: This is how you stake ALEX with manual staking
+description: This is how you stake $ALEX with manual staking
 ---

 # How to Use Manual (Customized) Staking